-The Ministry of Electronics and Information Technology (MeITY) has notified the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 for social media platforms, OTT players, & digital media.
+The Ministry of Electronics and Information Technology (MeITY) has notified the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021.
+It regulates social media platforms, OTT players & digital media.
 The rules will come in effect from the date of their publication in the gazette, except for additional due diligence for significant social media intermediaries, which shall come in effect three months after the publication of these rules.
 The online content space is likely to stay largely self-regulated, but with a three tier OTT grievance redressal mechanism.

 Surprisingly, the rules not only cover OTT sector, but also publishers of news and current affairs, intermediaries which enable transmission of news (news aggregators), and intermediaries which enable the transmission of online curated content.
 The Code of Ethics primarily focus on grievance redressal mechanisms.
 There shall be a three-level OTT grievance redressal mechanism.